Dibora12/AfricanChainAid/README.md

 ## 📬 Contact

-**Project Lead**: Dibora Shibeshi
-**Team**: Leyuthega Abebaw & Hana Tamiru
+=
 **Location**: Ethiopia 🇪🇹
 **Track**: Full-Stack Developer – Software Engineering/Junior Blockchain Developer
 GitHub: [@Dibora12](https://github.com/Dibora12)

 ---

-> “CrisisChain is not just code it’s a mission to restore dignity, build trust, and make sure no one is left behind.”
+> “AfricanChainAid is not just code it’s a mission to restore dignity, build trust, and make sure no one is left behind.”

 ### Frontend
 - Deploy to Vercel, Netlify, or similar platform